neozhaoliang/Hyperbolic-Honeycombs/README.md

 Hence finite (spherical) and affine (Euclidean) Coxeter groups have level 0.

-This project contains several programs that visualize hyperbolic Coxeter groups of rank 4/5 and level 1/2/3.
+This project contains several programs that visualize hyperbolic Coxeter groups of rank 3/4/5 and level 1/2/3 (with a few exceptions having level >3).
+To be concrete:

+1. Draw the tiling (hyperbolic honeycombs) inside the space.
+The space can be either the Poincaré ball model or the upper half space model.
+2. Draw the sphere packing on the ideal boundary.
+The ideal boundary is a sphere (in balll model) or an Euclidean plane (in upper half space model).

+For level 1, the limit set is the whole boundary and there is no sphere packing.
+For level 2, there is a dense sphere packing on the boundary (sphere don't intersect and they fill the boundary densely).
+For level >2, the spheres still fill the boundary but they will have intersections.
 You can refer to [Chen and Labbé's paper](https://arxiv.org/abs/1310.8608) for the math between hyperbolic geometry and ball packings.

 > **Note**: the rendering parameters in the code have been set to a moderate level, to render high quality images you may need to tweak with the following tabs on the right:
 >